-In order to protect the interests of North Park University and the various student organizations from financial or legal problems, all contracts for events hosted and/ or funded by Registered Student Organization (RSO) should be processed through the Office of Student Activities.
+In order to protect the interests of North Park University and the various student organizations from financial or legal problems, all contracts for events hosted and/or funded by Registered Student Organization (RSO) should be processed by the Student Activities Coordinator.
 This includes standard form agreements which may be provided by outside performances, speakers or vendors.
-The original copy will be returned to the RSO officer responsible for the event and the duplicate will be placed on file in the Office of Student Activities.
+The original copy will be returned to the RSO officer responsible for the event and the duplicate will be placed on file in Student Activities Coordinator.
 North Park University policy states that only specific university officials are authorized to sign/enter into event contracts.